Nemesis (Bangladeshi band): 2004–2005: Onneshon (Explore)

-2006-2011: Tritio Jatra
+2006–2011: Tritio Jatra

 The band recorded their second album Tritio Jatra (তৃতীয় যাত্রা) six years later.
 The first single from the album, "Kobe" (pronounced kôbe) was released in Radio stations earlier in the 2011.
 They recorded the album in Bengal Studio.
 In June 2011 they finished recording and mastering the whole album.
 They managed a record deal with Deadline music (DLM).In late 2011, they released the music video of "Kobe".
 The music video was produced by Studio Bangi and was premiered at "The Bench" on 4 November 2011.The album was launched at Café 33 in Bailey Road on 23 November.

-In mid 2012, crucial members Maher Khan and Omayr Khan left Nemesis, for personal reasons.
-The fans were shocked to hear the news.
+In mid 2012, members Maher Khan and Omayr Khan left Nemesis, for personal reasons.
 Zerif Ahmed and Zeheen Ahmed, sons of Manam Ahmed of band Miles, were brought in to replace them.

 Tritio Jatra got nominated for The Best Band Award of 2011 (Popular Choice and Critic), for The Best Sounding Album Award and For Best Music Video Award (Song: kobe.
 Under Studio Bangi) in Citycell Channel I Music Awards.
 On 27 February 2013, Nemesis won The Best Band Award of 2011 under Critic choice.

-2012-2015: Social activism
+2012–2015: social activism

-Nemesis have participated in different charity shows.
-Recently they have performed in a charity concert arranged by Bangladesh International Recovery Developments for street children.
+In 2013 Nemesis performed in a charity concert arranged by Bangladesh International Recovery Developments for street children.
 Half of the money was donated to Savar victims.

-In the year 2013, Nemesis played their new song "Ghuri" at RockNation III.
-The rave response they received led them to recording the song and releasing it as their single.
+In the same year, Nemesis bought in Zafir Huq and Nemesis played their new song "Ghuri" at RockNation III with the new lineup.
+The response they received led them to record the song and release it as their single.
 They also released a video for it in which they played live.
-It has over a hundred and fifty thousand views as of 2016.
 In 2015, they played another song at Rocknation VI called "Ke Jane Ke Bojhey".
 In 2016, they released it as a single via the Robi Yonder Music App.
 It was different from their previous singles as it had a more bluesy vibe than its predecessors.
 Before the recording, Zerif left the band to study in Malaysia.
-To fill his position, Nemesis brought in a suitable replacement, Sultan Rafsan Khan from the young and brilliant Groove/Thrash metal band Minerva.
+To fill his position, Nemesis brought in Sultan Rafsan Khan from the groove/thrash metal band Minerva.
 They told their fans via Instagram and Facebook that they had started recording a new album.
 They released snippets from the album and its title via Zohad's Instagram.